12rajnish/Blood-Brain-Barrier-Permeability-Prediction/README.md

 Install Anaconda3-5.2 or above.

 Step 2
-Install or upgrade following libraries (python, numpy, tensorflow, keras, scikit-learn).
+Install or upgrade following libraries (python, numpy, scikit-learn).

 Step 3
-Prepare input file (user_input.csv).
-Calculate molecular properties and fingerprints from SMILES format of a chemical compound using software’s like PaDel, alvaDesc, DRAGON, etc. and save as user_input.csv.
-Keep the header information (first row) as such in input file.
+Download and unzip the BBB.zip file.

 Step 4
+Save SMILES notation of your compounds in "smiles.smi" file in the extracted folder

+Step 5
-Change value of path variable in bbb_script.py available here and execute the script.
+Change value of path variable in bbb_script.py and execute the script.
+(Features will be automatically calculated using PaDEL software and SVM model(svm_model.sav) will be executed for prediction)